UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 By the end of the module, students are expected to:

-- Demonstrate how to rename columns of a dataframe using `df.rename()`.
+- Demonstrate how to rename columns of a dataframe using [`df.rename()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html).
-- Create new rows or columns in a dataframe using [`df.assign`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.assign.html) notation.
+- Create new or columns in a dataframe using [`df.assign`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.assign.html) notation.
+- Drop columns in a dataframe using [`df.drop`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html)
 - Use `df[]` notation to filter rows of a dataframe.
-- Perform aggregating methods on grouped objects using `groupby` and `df.agg()`.
+- Perform aggregating methods on grouped objects using [`groupby`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) and [`df.agg()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.agg.html).
+- Explain when chaining is appropriate.
+- Compare and contrast functions and methods.
 - Demonstrate chaining over multiple lines and methods.
-- Use pandas to modify values in a dataframe using `df.apply()` and `df.applymap()`.
+- _Use pandas to modify values in a dataframe using `df.apply()` and `df.applymap()`._

 ### Module 3: It's Tidy up Time!
 (Tidy Data)